sonyahua/blog/_posts/2016-08-03-glossary-of-stat-terms.md

 tag: [statistics, archive]
 ---

+Glossary will be updated as I post more on Statistics.

 <h3><a class="post-link">interaction effect:</a></h3> the combined effect of two or more predictor variables on the dependent variable or outcome (also known as moderation or interactive variable)